G4l43r/lpthw-cn/ex1.rst

 1. Make your script print another line.
 2. Make your script print only one of the lines.
-3. Put a '#' (pound) character at the beginning of a line.
+3. Put a '#' (octothorpe) character at the beginning of a line.
 What did it do?
    Try to find out what this character does.

 From now on, I won't explain how each exercise works unless an exercise is